natgluons/natgluons/README.md

 I'm passionate about AI, Data Science, and Technology Development.

 💻 Currently focused on AI/ML, working on chatbot development (RAG, LangChain), LLMs, NLP, fraud detection systems (GNNs, transaction modeling), and cloud deployment (MLOps & optimization)
-<br> 🛠️ Always exploring new tools and sharpening skills in data engineering, web development, and scalable ML system design.
-Also diving into geospatial analysis and applying AI for sustainability & infrastructure challenges.
+<br> 🛠️ Always exploring new tools and sharpening skills in Arduino projects, web development, and scalable ML system design.
+Also diving into geospatial analysis and applying AI to sustainability and infrastructure challenges.
 <br> 🎮 On the side, I enjoy 3D modeling with Fusion360 and tinkering with Godot game engine, experimenting with projects that mix AI, simulation, and gaming.
 <br> 💼 Open to collaborations and freelance projects (especially if it’s complex, fun to build, or just plain cool!).